 Line clearance restrictions and topography prevented a tower move, but the physical constraints of limited access and a high slope made foundation protection equally challenging.
 GeoStabilization International’s unique equipment and ability to seamlessly adjust the design throughout construction was the perfect combination for the job.

 As with many of GeoStabilization’s jobs, the technical aspects were only a part of the project.
 Collaboration with First Nations, environmental sensitivities with the Mountain Beaver (Canada’s most endangered species), steep off-road access, and a fast approaching winter further complicated the work.

 Weaving through all the intricacies, the final result was a work of art.
-Perched at the top of a mountain ridge, the solution involved a matrix of micropiles, tieback anchors, grout injection, shotcrete, and a GCS® wall build out.
+Perched at the top of a mountain ridge, the solution involved a matrix of micropiles, tieback anchors, grout injection, shotcrete, and GCS™ services to construct a solid wall build out.
 If you happen to be on a flight between Vancouver to Calgary, be sure to keep an eye open for it!

 In the Mid-Atlantic Region of the United States a rockslide occurred that presented a variety of problems for the state’s Department of Transportation (DOT).